Hotshot369/Spring-2016-D3-Jenkins/README.md

 # Spring-2016-D3-Jenkins
 D3 Visualizations published as reports by a custom Jenkins Plugin after an android project builds in Jenkins.
 The data visualized are test and analysis reports.

 The folder named 'visualization-plugin' is supposed to be the Jenkins plugin source.
 1. Import it in IntelliJ IDEA.
 When prompted select 'Create project from existing sources'.
 2. If at any point there is a message like ‘non-managed pom.xml found’, just add as a maven project.
 3. Run > Edit configurations > + > Maven
 4. Give the configutation some name.
 E.g: MyPluginConfig
-5. In command line, set "-Dmaven.test.skip=true -DskipTests=true clean hpi:run" and click OK
+5. In command line, set "-Dmaven.test.skip=true -DskipTests=true clean hpi:run" and click 'OK'
 6. Now debug the plugin.
 This will start Jenkins server for you.

 ##Using the Plugin:
 Select “New Item”.